blakemcbride/Kiss/README.md

 Home for the code is at:  [https://github.com/blakemcbride/Kiss](https://github.com/blakemcbride/Kiss)

-For build and usage instructions see the manual at `manual/man/index.html` Or, the user manual can be read online at [http://htmlpreview.github.io/?https://github.com/blakemcbride/Kiss/blob/master/manual/man/index.html](http://htmlpreview.github.io/?https://github.com/blakemcbride/Kiss/blob/master/manual/man/index.html)
+For build and usage instructions see the manual at `manual/man/index.html` Or, the user manual can be read online at [Kiss Online User Manual](http://htmlpreview.github.io/?https://github.com/blakemcbride/Kiss/blob/master/manual/man/index.html)